 Charlemagne- California guests with Cathie Curran & Vincent Craignou from London.

-I prayed and managed to stay calm.
-It just so happened that two out of every three trains were running and we managed to board and get away more or less on time.
-It felt like the five minutes of hell all of the JPL staff went through just before the Rover landed on Mars.
+It just so happened that two out of three trains were running and we managed to board and get away more or less on time.
+It felt like the famous five minutes of hell the JPL staff went through just before the Rover landed on Mars.
 But that is France, not always but it can happen.
 We played cards on the train and the mood was great.
 Arriving in Bordeaux we were met by our driver who took us directly to the guest house.
 We went inside and acclimated, my guests then came down to eat an amazing dinner and we drank some house wine.
 We stayed up late, chatted and played Gin.
 That would be a standard over the next three nights till the wee hours.
 I never knew my wife was so good, she is dangerous !!
 Teams were made and battle lines drawn up.
 There was weeping and gnashing of teeth, I hadn’t laughed that hard in a long time, it should be said that Lisa Dick is a formidable foe, If I were to have a captain's pick, she would be mine.

 A very happy troop leader on board and headed for Bordeaux.